Coastal Caria

 Included:

-- All ground transportation including airport transfers
+- All ground transportation including airport transfers.

-- All meals with wine
+- All meals, table wine included.

-- All museum and site entrances
+- All museum and site entrances.

 Not Included: